cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     Inputs:
     - MAX_SIGNERS, the number of shares to generate, an integer
     - THRESHOLD_LIMIT, the threshold of the secret sharing scheme, an integer
-    - vss_commitment: A VSS commitment to a secret polynomial f.
+    - vss_commitment: A VSS commitment to a secret polynomial f, a vector commitment to each of the coefficients in coeffs, where each element of the vector commitment is an `Element` in `G`.

     Outputs:
-    - PK, the public key representing the group
+    - PK, the public key representing the group, an `Element` in `G`.
-    - signer_public_keys, a list of MAX_SIGNERS public keys PK_i for i=1,...,MAX_SIGNERS, where PK_i is the public key for participant i.
+    - signer_public_keys, a list of MAX_SIGNERS public keys PK_i for i=1,...,MAX_SIGNERS, where each PK_i is the public key, an `Element` in `G`, for participant i.

     derive_group_info(MAX_SIGNERS, THRESHOLD_LIMIT, vss_commitment)
       PK = vss_commitment[0]